AbdulHalimHosain/mini-blog-app/README.md

 docker-compose up --build
 ```

-3. **Access the application: Open your browser and go to to http://localhost:8000.**
+3. **Access the application: Open the browser and go to to http://localhost:8000.**

 ### Without Docker
 1. **Clone the repository:**